We had no idea we’d make $103,457.98 our first year blogging.

 There are a few initial steps to get started, so make sure you’ve done all of these before moving on to the next section.

-There are a few different factors to consider when choosing a blog niche, and one of the most important is the potential for profitability.
+There are a few different factors to consider when choosing a blog niche, and one of the most important is the potential for making money.

 I’m sure there is a niche group of people interested in the fine art of tossing potato sacks; however, it’s probably not a very profitable topic.

 The key is to align your passion (or interests) with what other people want and need.
-How can you use your knowledge to help others or gain enough knowledge to help others solve their problems?
+How can you use your knowledge to help others solve their problems?

-Lauren and I personally love health and fitness, so we created our first blog around a couple of sub-niche topics, yoga and weight loss, that we knew people actually would pay money for.
+Lauren and I personally love health and fitness, so we created our first blog about that.

-Once you’ve decided what topic you want to blog about, it’s time to settle on a great domain name for your blog.
+Once you’ve decided what topic you want to blog about, it’s time to settle on a great name for your blog.
+Then you’ll pick a domain name (a domain name is the name on the bar on top.
+So createandgo.com is our domain name for this website).

 Most good blog names fall into one of two categories: